dbosak01/sassy/README.md

 programming in SAS®.

 It is not *identical* to SAS®.
-R is, after all, a very different language than SAS®.
+R is, after all, a very different language.
 R is functional, vector-based, and runs entirely in memory.
 As a result, the syntax of **sassy** functions will be different than their corresponding SAS® functions.